 Another rainy week lies ahead, but luckily there are some great events on deck to reverse your soggy, soggy doldrums.
 So many, in fact, that you might have trouble deciding how to spend your precious free time.
-We’re here with a new roundup of picks to help you fill out your schedule, from an evening with Yann Tiersen Past Event Like List to The Mercury's inaugural Shot and Beer Week Past Event Like List , and from the Portland Book Festival Past Event Like List to Urban Craft Uprising's Thanksgiving specialty food show Gobble Up Past Event Like List .
+We’re here with a new roundup of picks to help you fill out your schedule, from an evening with Yann Tiersen Past Event List to The Mercury's inaugural Shot and Beer Week Past Event List , and from the Portland Book Festival Past Event List to Urban Craft Uprising's Thanksgiving specialty food show Gobble Up Past Event List .
 Read about those and more below.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday